ImtiazVision/Being-an-Effective-Team-Member/README.md

 ### Reliable teammates are effective colleagues

 A good team requires dependability.
+Team members are expected to uphold their promises and provide outcomes.